foxfriends/hack-test/README.md

 # hack-test

 Dig through the source code to figure out the password.
+Play on oinkiguana.github.io/hack-test/

 ## Contributions